jwfraustro/rootstock/README.md

 In the Arborist Suite, Rootstock is responsible for creating the hub that later reverse-shells will be grafted onto.
 After the initial deployment of the Rootstock hub, Rootstock can then leverage Scion to mass-deploy reverse-shell grafts to other target hosts.

-Only the initial connection to the Rootstock hub is visible, as the Rootstock hub then creates an rshell back home to your machine.
-From that point forward, all connections through Rootstock hub(s) become invisible to network monitoring.
+Only your connection to the Rootstock hub is visible to network monitoring; all grafted reverse-shells connect back to the Rootstock hub, which in turn connects back to you.
+If the Roostock hub becomes compromised you can perform lift-and-shift operations to move all grafts to a new Rootstock hub using the Arborist tool.

 ## Installation
 It is highly recommended that you clone this repository and use the [Greybel](https://github.com/ayecue/greybel-js) CLI tool or the [Greybel VSCode extension](https://github.com/ayecue/greybel-vs) to build the Rootstock source and import it into Grey Hack.